 Zell am See

-The town of Zell am See is located in the Zell valley on the shore of the large Zell Lake.
+The town of Zell am See is located in the Zell valley on the shore of the large Lake Zell.
 The town is north of Kaprun (where the impressive Kaprun dams are located) and 40 kilometers from the Grossglockner mountain.
 The closest mountain to Zell am See is called Schmittenhöhe, and it rises to a height of 1,965 meters above sea level.
 In winter, this mountain is used as a popular ski resort.

 In the past, the small town served primarily as a destination for ski vacations, but over the years, tourism also began to develop during the summer.
 Visitors in the summer months come here for the clean air, clear water, and its proximity to popular attractions like the Kaprun dams, the Sigmund-Thun Gorge, and the glaciers on the mountain peaks of Kitzsteinhorn and Grossglockner.